Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where the Yoast Dashboard widget would trigger an error when other plugins or temporary conditions would make the Yoast API response fail.
 * Fixes a bug where block editor dependencies would be loaded unnecessarily on classic editor, causing issues with NextGEN gallery.
+Posts with NextGEN galleries that have been broken due to this bug will need to be re-saved.

 Other: